 Shuwen Wang observed that the most current variety of perennial wheat was surviving two years in the research plots in central Kansas.
 It became necessary to test this variety's perenniality in various geographies, particularly arid regions.
-(A similar past study, testing the perenniality of various perennial wheat varieties at 21 sites over four continents, concluded in 2018.)

 The idea of engaging civic scientists with this question was formed in 2020.

 106 civic science participants from across the US joined this collaborative research project.
-After the fall establishment season, we are starting the 2022 growing season with 100 civic scientists.